mikavilpas/blink-ripgrep.nvim/README.md

             -- exclude files larger than that size. max_filesize = "1M",

+            -- The casing to use for the search in a format that ripgrep -- accepts.
+Defaults to "--ignore-case".
+See `rg --help` for all the -- available options ripgrep supports, but you can try -- "--case-sensitive" or "--smart-case".
+            search_casing = "--ignore-case",

             -- (advanced) Any additional options you want to give to ripgrep.
             -- See `rg -h` for a list of all available options.
 Might be -- helpful in adjusting performance in specific situations.